 The Applied Criminology part of your degree aims to help you develop a solid foundation in core criminological theories, and provides many opportunities to apply these theories to current crime and social problems.
 We also offer you opportunities to study related subjects such as Law, Criminal Psychology and Policing.

 The course has been designed using the Quality Assurance Agency for Higher Education (QAA) benchmarks for criminology degree courses, ensuring that your course provides you opportunities to develop the knowledge and skills valued by criminal justice and related employers.
-Your compulsory modules each year are taken by all students on your course.
-These aim to give you a good grounding in the key knowledge and theory that helps you to specialise in your optional modules.
-The academic year is divided into 2 semesters, in each semester you will study 3 modules - Semester 1 (Sept-Jan) and Semester 2 (Feb-May).

 At Level 4 you will study:

-• Introducing Forensic Investigation
+• Introduction to Criminology and Forensic Investigation

-• Introducing Crime Scene Investigation
+• Introduction to Crime Scene Investigation

 The Applied Criminology and Forensic Investigation teams are comprised of industry and research experts, who are still professionally active in their chosen field undertaking work for various agencies alongside their lecturing duties.
 We also bring in external subject matter experts for certain sessions to ensure that the student experience is as current and extensive as possible.